hvent90/api-inspector/README.md

 ## Installation
 ___
-Require the hvent90/api-inspector package.
+- Require the hvent90/api-inspector package by typing `composer require hvent90/api-inspector` in your command line.

-`$ composer require hvent90/api-inspector`

-Add `'Hvent90\ApiInspector\ApiInspectorServiceProvider'` to the Providers array in `config/app.php`.
+- Add `'Hvent90\ApiInspector\ApiInspectorServiceProvider'` to the Providers array in `config/app.php`.

-Publish the `views` and `configuration file` for easy modifications.
+- Publish the `views` and `configuration file` for easy modifications by typing `php artisan vendor:publish` in your command line.

-`$ php artisan vendor:publish`

-Enter in your Pusher access keys in `config/api-inspector.php`.
+- Enter in your Pusher access keys in `config/api-inspector.php`.

 ## Default Usage